wjessop/Scamp/README.md

       # Limit the match to certain rooms, users or both.
       #
-      match /^Lets match (.+)$/, :conditions => {:room => "Some Room"} do say "Only said if room name mathces /someregex/" end
+      match /^Lets match (.+)$/, :conditions => {:room => "Some Room"} do say "Only said if room name matches /someregex/" end

-      match "some text", :conditions => {:user => "Some User"} do say "Only said if user name mathces /someregex/" end
+      match "some text", :conditions => {:user => "Some User"} do say "Only said if user name matches /someregex/" end

       match /some other text/, :conditions => {:user => "Some User", :room => 123456} do